Billiam2468/237-project-final/README.md

   -The user is reprompted if an invalid input was recieved

   -Allow users to navigate backwards in command line menu navigation

-### User stories to complete next iteration:

-  -Grabbing more data points to be used

-  -Calculating statistics from grabbed data points

-  -Compiling US data (add up all the states)

-  -Print out us data in menu navigation Run class

-  -Enable graphing of data to compare states (for all types of statistics)

 ### Implemented but doesnt work: